cormullion/Karnak.jl/docs/src/syntax.md

 ### `edgelist`

-This example draws the graph twice; once with all the edges, and once with only the edges in `edgelist`.
-Here, `edgelist` is the path from vertex 15 to vertex 17, drawn in a sickly translucent yellow.
+This example draws the graph more than once; once with all the edges, and once with only the edges in `edgelist`, where `edgelist` is the path from vertex 15 to vertex 17, drawn in a sickly translucent yellow.
+The path is marked with X marks the spot cyan-colored shapes.

 ```@example graphsection
 @drawsvg begin